Barnlund's model of communication: Influence and criticism

 Barnlund's objections to earlier models of communication have been influenced various subsequent theorists.
+Barnlund’s scholarship introduced theorists to new perspectives on the diverse ways communication occurs.
 This pertains specifically to his focus on the complexity of communication.
 This complexity is often missed in the attempt to simplify the process in the form of a compact model.
 Another influential element is his idea that meaning is constructed by the communicators and attributed to cues rather than merely received and sent around in the form of messages.
 Barnlund's emphasis on the role of interpretation, personal meaning ascriptions, and their constant flux has been adopted by many subsequent theorists.
 His transactional model is often seen as the origin of constitutive models of communication.
 It has been applied to fields such as teaching, market research, and business communication.

 Barnlund's model has been criticized in various ways.
 For example, it has been argued that it is effective for face-to-face and small-group communication but not for reading and writing or for mass communication since the role of the specific environment is less pronounced in these cases.
 Another objection is that Barnlund's model fails to explain how meaning is created.
 For example, it does not take into account how communicative competence may help the participants take conscious control over how meaning is created and changed.
+Nevertheless, Barnlund’s communication model were still viewed positively, as some saw his contribution to communication could be applied to different fields of studies such as business, hospitality, healthcare, and education.
+His new findings helped improve other communication scholarships, such as the study of communication styles in different cultures.
+His findings also had implications for the study of small group communication in regard to factors involved and how it can improve our communication within them.